copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Move will_weld() macro up to obj.h so that it can be used outside wield.c.
 - Gas clouds are now capped at 150 squares (nothing that creates a cloud currently uses this much area).
+- Convert the emits_light macro into a function in mondata.c.